Shtan7/Hypervisor/readme.md

 - https://github.com/avakar/vcrtl

 You can't use standard ways of memory allocation in hypervisor root mode, so simple memory allocator was implemented.
-Allocator uses 'buddy memory allocation' algorithm.
+Allocator uses 'TLSF allocator' algorithm.

 The project generates an executable image that can be run using manual mapping.
 This imposes certain restrictions on the code.
 You can't create device object for I\O operations